gitbrent/memmy/DEV_SETUP.md

 ## Dependencies

-The build instructions for memmy are basically have yarn install dependencies and setup the project with CocoaPods.
+The build instructions for memmy are basically: have yarn install dependencies and setup the project with CocoaPods.

 ```shell
 cd memmy